Whistleblower Policy

 explain how to speak up by reporting concerns about wrongdoing;

-outline BBM Youth Support processes for dealing with reports of wrongdoing.
+outline BBM Ltd processes for dealing with reports of wrongdoing.

-Creating a supportive environment where people feel safe to speak up underpins BBM Youth Support culture.
-When people do not speak up, this undermines the culture and exposes BBM Youth Support to risks.
-BBM Youth Support encourages speaking up about concerns of wrongdoing at BBM Youth Support.
+Creating a supportive environment where people feel safe to speak up underpins BBM’s culture.
+When people do not speak up, this undermines the culture and exposes BBM Ltd to risks.
+BBM Ltd encourages speaking up about concerns of wrongdoing at BBM Ltd.

 There are various measures in place to ensure no one is discouraged from speaking up or disadvantaged or victimised for doing so.

-This Policy covers the processes for dealing with disclosures made by employees and stakeholders of suspected improper conduct within BBM Youth Support in a confidential and secure manner and is intended to apply to whistleblowers in all countries in which BBM Youth Support operates.
+This Policy covers the processes for dealing with disclosures made by employees and stakeholders of suspected improper conduct within BBM Ltd in a confidential and secure manner and is intended to apply to whistleblowers in all countries in which BBM Ltd operates.

-BBM Youth Support is committed to the highest standards of conduct and ethical behaviour in all of our business activities, and to promoting and supporting a culture of honest and ethical behaviour, compliance and strong governance.
+BBM Ltd is committed to the highest standards of conduct and ethical behaviour in all of our business activities, and to promoting and supporting a culture of honest and ethical behaviour, compliance and strong governance.

-This policy is available on the website of BBM Youth Support.
+This policy is available on the website of BBM Ltd.

 2. Who may make a report

-Anyone with information about potential wrongdoing relating to BBM Youth Support is encouraged to report their concerns under this Policy.
+Anyone with information about potential wrongdoing relating to BBM Ltd is encouraged to report their concerns under this Policy.

-This includes individuals who are or have been in relation to BBM Youth Support:
+This includes individuals who are or have been in relation to BBM Ltd:

 an employee, officer or contractor;